 Our way of working

-Many people believe that, at the highest end of law, you can only be an expert in one very specific area.
+Many people believe that, at the highest end of commercial law, you can only be an expert in one very specific area.
 We disagree.
 There are many benefits to broadening your horizons.